10 ways travel helps you to uncover who you truly are

 8. You can present the best side of you

 No one knows you!!
-Of course you can be the best version of yourself.
+Of course you can be the best authentic version of yourself.
 Why choose to present anything else?

 I feel so free when I travel because no one knows who I am, where I come from, the mistakes I’ve made, how I’ve failed, how I’ve hurt others, or how they’ve hurt me.
 I can start again in every single moment.
-No one is holding you to your past and they are just accepting you as you are in that moment because that is all they know you as!!

 Who do you want to be?